 Supreme Court takes notice of Matiullah Jan's abduction, demands police report in 2 weeks

-While hearing a suo motu contempt case against Matiullah Jan, the Supreme Court on Wednesday took notice of the journalist's abduction and directed the Islamabad inspector general of police to submit a report on the incident in two weeks.
+The Supreme Court on Wednesday took notice of journalist Matiullah Jan's abduction from the capital a day ago and directed the Islamabad police chief to submit a report on the incident in two weeks.

 IHC Chief Justice Athar Minallah noted that CCTV footage, which allegedly captured the kidnapping of the journalist, showed that those who picked him up were in police uniforms.